To Download the Complete Ruleset as an Acrobat .pdf document, please click here.

-- A player must play at least 3 matches (weeks) to QUALIFY for the playoffs.
+- A player must play in at least 1 game at 3 matches (weeks) to QUALIFY for the playoffs.

-- A team submitting a roster with 5-7 players that were on a roster from previous seasons' will be considered the same team.
+- A team submitting a roster with 5 or more players that were on a roster from previous seasons' together it will be considered the same team.

 - The Captain of each team is responsible for providing a scorer for each match.
 The option of scoring by the players themselves during the match can be exercised.
-The scorekeeper does not have to be a member of either team, but must meet the approval of both teams and is subject to sections K and L below.
+The scorekeeper does not have to be a member of either team, but must meet the approval of both teams and is subject to sections K and L, Article V, below.

 - Any changes made to correct mistakes in scoring or calling must be made before the next turn of the player or team whose score is incorrect.
-Should a mistake not be noticed and corrected, the number that is thrown for is the number that stands (obvious mistakes such as deducting 50 from 501 and having a total of 251 left can be corrected at anytime during the match as these are inadvertent mistakes which sometimes go unobserved for many turns).
+Should a mistake not be noticed and corrected, the number that is thrown for is the number that stands.
+The scorekeeper should always wait to make changes, if needed, to the score until the shooter is done throwning his/her turn as not to distract. (obvious mistakes such as deducting 50 from 501 and having a total of 251 left can be corrected at any time during the match as these are inadvertent mistakes which sometimes go unobserved for many turns).